Tonnie-Dev/NoteMark/README.md

 ## 📱 Features

 - ✍️ Create, edit, and delete notes
-- 🔄 Offline-first architecture with **background sync**
+- 🔄 Offline-first architecture with Background Sync
 - 🕑 Auto-save while typing
 - ☁️ Conflict resolution with **Last-Write-Wins** strategy
-- 🎨 Clean UI powered by Jetpack Compose
+- 🎨 Clean and Adaptive UI powered by Jetpack Compose

 ---

 ## 🚀 Tech Stack

 - Kotlin
-- Jetpack Compose
+- Jetpack Compose for UI
-- JWT (JSON Web Token) authentication
+- JWT (JSON Web Token) for authentication
-- Room Database + DataStore
+- Room Database + DataStore for persistence
 - WorkManager for background sync
-- Ktor for API communication
+- Ktor Client for Auth API
-- Dagger Hilt for Dependency Injection
+- Koin for Dependency Injection
-- Coroutines & Flow for async work
+- Coroutines, Flows and Debouncing when Typing

 ---